Tailored Learning Provision

 • Assertive outreach and additional programs.

-The Flexible Learning Program is an off-site program for students in years 10, 11 and 12 who are struggling to stay connected with school.
+Tailored Learning Provision is an off-site program for students in years 10, 11 and 12 who are struggling to stay connected with school.
 This program is co-located at Noarlunga TAFESA.
 The focus is on achieving Australian Curriculum, SACE and Vocational Education qualifications with access to case management and wellbeing support to address barriers to learning.

 Young Mum’s Program

-The Young Mum’s Program is also based at Noarlunga TAFESA in our Flexible Learning Centre and provides an educational option for students who are keen to achieve their SACE or other vocational qualifications while managing the demands of pregnancy or parenting.
+The Young Mum’s Program is also based at Noarlunga TAFESA in our Tailored Learning Provision program and provides an educational option for students who are keen to achieve their SACE or other vocational qualifications while managing the demands of pregnancy or parenting.
 Support is provided through case management, access to tailored learning and parent-specific programs.

 Assertive Outreach and Additional Programs